kstenschke/doShell/README.md

 ### Mission targets

-1. Ease (shell) scripting of interactive cross-platform-compatible automation
+1. Ease (shell) scripting of interactive cross-platform compatible automation
 2. Make it concise:
    1. Commands should be short, but self-explanatory
    2. To avoid automation scripts being bloated with ``sleep`` commands, automation commands imply a plausible successive minimum delay
 3. Don't reinvent the wheel:
-   1. Reuse and integrate existing tools  (shell script, xdotool / applescript, php, ...)
+   1. Use and combine existing tools  (shell script, xdotool / applescript, php, ...)
    2. While there is no dedicated editor, linter or syntax highlightning for doShell: Enable IDEs to identify doShell as shell script